LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-08-22-the-power-of-now.md

 <!-- more -->

-It’s difficult for me to describe how my relationship with religion has evolved over the years.
-I came from a deeply conservative Christian background, and eventually I rejected it, not simply because I stopped believing its theology, but because I could no longer reconcile its claims of love with the hatred I so often saw disguised as righteous indignation.

-It has always struck me how fervently people can proclaim love while clinging just as fervently to judgment and self-righteousness.
-Eventually, I began to see this hypocrisy everywhere I looked in organized religion, and in response I came to hate religion myself, not because of what people believed, but for the way I watched them live.
+I came from a deeply conservative Christian background, and eventually rejected it, not simply because I stopped believing its theology, but because I could no longer reconcile its claims of love with the judgment and self-righteousness I so often saw practiced in its name.
+In response, I came to hate religion itself, not because of what people believed, but for the way I watched them live.

 For a long time, I thought rejecting religion meant rejecting God.
 I no longer think those are the same thing.